 7:30pm – 8:30pm

-These engaging documentaries will inform and challenge you to respond to Pope Francis’ call to Care for Our Common Home.
-The first speaker will be Bishop John Arnold (Salford)
+These engaging documentaries challenge us to respond to Pope Francis’ call to Care for Our Common Home.

 Global Healing & Global Caring are film-based events for parishes, groups and individuals.
 Free to download, they set out to inform, challenge and equip people to engage with the urgent call from Pope Francis to Care For Our Common Home.